 This should be one of the first criteria you look at when choosing a nursing home for your parents so that they can get the required amount of care on a daily basis.

-Nursing care is definitely not cheap, given that it is a full stay-in and requires a high number of staff to ensure that the patients get the care they need.
+Nursing care is definitely not cheap, given that it is a full stay-in and requires a high number of employees to ensure that the patients get the care they need.
 According to a report on nursing home care in Singapore, the average cost per day per patient is at $106, which comes up to about $3,180 per month.

 Of course, nursing homes not only differ by cost because of the type of care they provide, there are other differentiating factors as well.
 For instance, a public nursing home will enable you to enjoy some subsidies from the government if your monthly household per capita income falls under $2,600.
 So if cost is a concern, you might want to stick to public nursing homes.
 Otherwise, there aren’t that many more ways of saving on this cost other than using some rewards credit cards to earn cashback on your nursing home expenses.